 6.20.2 Avoidance mechanisms for language users

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.20.5.

-Do not use identical names unless necessary to reference the correct object.
+Forbid the use of identical names unless necessary to reference the correct object.

 Avoid the use of the global and nonlocal specifications because they are generally a bad programming practice for reasons beyond the scope of this annex and because their bypassing of standard scoping rules make the code harder to understand.